 The train to the clouds is one of the highest tourist trains in the world.
 Are you going to miss it?

-On the bus you go with a guide who gives you the explanations of the places you are visiting and what you are seeing.
-For example, it made us pay attention and let us see how the landscape changes as it gains height.
+On the bus, you go with a guide who explains the places you are visiting and what you are seeing.
+For example, it made us pay attention and see how the landscape changes as it gains height.

-At first it looks like vashatic landscape, very green and leafy.
-As it rises, the vegetation begins to change and you see the first cactus or “cardones” as this type of cactus is known in Argentina.
-And when you pass the three thousand and a half meters these already disappear too.
+And when you pass the three thousand and a half meters (around 11500 ft), these begin to disappear too.
 It’s quite curious how nature tells you more or less what height you are.

 San Antonio de los Cobres

 After this visit, we got back on track to go to San Antonio de Los Cobres.
 A very picturesque village from where the famous train departs to the Viaduct of Polvorilla.

 The route now runs through “La Quebrada de las Cuevas.”

 When we arrived at San Antonio de Los Cobres, the bus took us directly to the train station.

 There, we waited until we checked in, and we got into our wagons, each of us with our assigned seats.

 Once the train starts, we set out on our way to the Polvorilla viaduct, one of Argentina’s greatest engineering works of the last century.